pramath6095/law_firm_dsa/README.md

-# Legal Case Management System
+# Law Firm Management System

 A case management tool for law firms, built with Flask and vanilla HTML/CSS/JS.
 Clients can file cases, choose lawyers, and communicate through the portal.
 Lawyers can manage their caseload, update case statuses, and schedule follow-ups.